How To Create The Best Lighting Solutions For Your Home

 - Track or recessed lighting use throughout will insure against dark corners.

 - An overhead fixture is a great additional lighting solution.
 Using one to center your main seating area looks spectacular.
 Over the coffee table usually works best.
-Don’t hang it lower than 7 ft. to avoid someone hitting their head.
+Don’t hang the fixture lower than 7 ft. from the ground.
+Otherwise, you run the risk of someone hitting their head.

 Task lighting is multipurpose

 As mentioned above, task lighting contributes to ambient lighting by default.
-BUT, if you only use your lamps with tasks in mind, without considering if there will be enough ambient lighting overflow, you might still have dark areas and corners.
+Don’t forget to notice if there will be enough “ambient lighting overflow” to minimize any dark areas and corners in your rooms.

 Bonus: Your Rooms Will Have A Much Warmer And Friendlier Feeling.